 procedure designed to take a life.

-law defines the services that must be
+The ACA defines the services that must be

 covered in health insurance plans by using